bgins/moon-flask/README.md

 ```
 $ python run.py runserver -d
 ```
+Once you have started the development server, navigate to `localhost:5000` in your favorite web browser to view the running app.

 <h2>Configure a Web Server</h2>
 This is a large topic.
 When I find a reliable set of instructions, I will provide a link.